Citrus production: Ecology of spread

 Vector control of citrus greening began when the disease was first introduced in 2005.
 All commercial citrus growers are advised in applying two dormancy pesticide sprays.
 These broad-spectrum pesticide sprays are applied in winter when adult psyllid populations decline to almost exclusive overwintering adults.
 With this strategy, significant reductions of populations withhold for up to 6 months.
 This fact is crucial as it protects the spring flush, which accounts for over 70% of new leaves for the year, from the infectious psyllid attacks.
 The spring flush typically occurs 3 months past winter.
-More aggressive citrus grove care-takers may employ a wide host of pesticides to try to keep psyllid populations low yearround.
+More aggressive citrus grove care-takers may employ a wide host of pesticides to try to keep psyllid populations low year round.
 These growers may spray pesticides up to seven times a year rotating various pesticides to employ different modes of actions against the psyllid.
 This is done in an attempt to prevent resistances of psyllids to the various pesticides.
 The spraying of pesticides is the only method of control for the citrus greening vector, the psyllid.
 It is impossible to kill all psyllids through pesticides; thus, strategic timing of pesticide sprays is done to try to slow the gradual spread of HLB throughout the citrus grove.
 Unfortunately, at this time it is inevitable that a commercial citrus grove will reach 100 percent infection rates even with aggressive sprays.